Danish Oil vs Polyurethane: Which Finish Should You Use?

 Danish oil and polyurethane both need thin coats and patience.
 The biggest mistake is leaving too much oil on the surface or applying polyurethane too thick.

-- Test finish on scrap from the same wood
+- Test on scrap: Test the finish on scrap from the same wood before committing to the full piece.

-- For Danish oil, flood or wipe on a thin coat
+- Apply Danish oil thin: Flood or wipe on a thin coat and let it soak as directed.

 Common Mistakes